Decoding Correlated Errors in Quantum LDPC Codes

 \emph{Prior probabilities:} The MP decoder is initialized with a prior probability value for each column of $\demxyzbar$ (i.e., each error node, in graph terminology).
 For the $e_z$, $e_x$, and $e_Y$ columns in~\eqref{eq:gari-matrix}, we use the prior probabilities obtained from the detector error model (as done for $\demxyz$ in~\eqref{eq:demxyz-matrix}).
 For columns $\bar{e}_Z$ and $\bar{e}_X$, corresponding to new error nodes added by GARI, no prior knowledge is available, so their prior probabilities are set to $0.5$ (corresponding to a log-likelihood ratio of $0$).
 One might object that prior probabilities could be obtained from Eq.~\eqref{eq:bar-errors}.
 However, this is precisely what the MP decoder does after the first decoding iteration.
 Manually setting prior probabilities is not only unnecessary but may be detrimental, as it duplicates the information obtained through MP inference.
 Finally, since $\bar{e}_Z$ and $\bar{e}_X$ columns have no prior knowledge, we start the decoder by processing the bottom part of $\demxyzbar$ first, followed by the top part (starting with the top would simply waste the first iteration on that part).

 \emph{Early stopping:} Let us consider a memory experiment, in which we protect logical-$Z$ observables (i.e., the protected logical state is a tensor product of eigenstates of the logical-$Z$ operators).
 In the detector error model, the physical qubits are measured in the $Z$ basis at the end, which allows us to detect logical-$X$ errors, manifested as changes in the protected logical observables.
 Although our decoder exploits correlations and effectively estimates the error vector $(e_Z, e_X, e_Y, \bar{e}_Z, \bar{e}_X)$, we can actually only assess the accuracy of the $X$ error estimation, including contributions from $Y$ errors -- that is $\bar{e}_X$.
 Thus, for early stopping of our MP decoder, we only check whether the $Z$-type syndrome is satisfied, that is, $D_Z \bar{e}_X = s_Z$.
 This is checked after each decoding iteration, and the MP decoder stops when the $Z$-type syndrome is satisfied or when a maximum number of iterations is reached.
-Similarly, for the X-memory experiment, one would implement the early stopping on $D_X$ instead.
+Similarly, for the $X$-memory experiment, one would implement the early stopping on $D_X$ instead.

-As an aside, we note that we also experimented with a different early stopping criterion, checking both $Z$ and $X$ syndromes, that is $D_Z \bar{e}_X = s_Z$ and $D_X \bar{e}_Z = s_X$ (while, of course, we could estimate only the $X$-logical error rate, based on the decoded $\bar{e}_X$).
-This yielded a similar $X$-logical error rate but increased the average number of decoding iterations, since the decoder needs to converge on both $D_Z$ and $D_X$ before it stops.
+As an aside, we note that we also experimented with a different early stopping criterion, checking both $Z$ and $X$ syndromes, that is $D_Z \bar{e}_X = s_Z$ and $D_X \bar{e}_Z = s_X$ (while, of course, we could estimate only the logical-$X$ error rate, based on the decoded $\bar{e}_X$).
+This yielded a similar logical-$X$ error rate but increased the average number of decoding iterations by approximately a factor of two, since the decoder needs to converge on both $D_Z$ and $D_X$ before it stops.
 Also, convergence on $D_Z$ generally occurs faster, aided by the final measurements of physical qubits in $Z$ basis.
+Importantly, such a stopping criterion could be used in experiments in which both $X$ and $Z$ logical operators must be preserved.
+However, our focus is on memory experiments involving the preservation of a single type of logical operator (in line with current practice in the literature), and we aim to show how its preservation can be enhanced by effectively exploiting correlations among $X$, $Y$, and $Z$ errors.